GuyNkiassi/UFOs/README.md

 # Project Overview

-The purpose of this project was to learn how to take data that is stored as a JavaScript array or list and create a table to organize the information that will visually adjust as "events" change (i.e. filtering).
+The purpose of this project is to learn how to take data that is stored as a JavaScript array or list and create a table to organize the information that will visually adjust as "events" change (i.e. filtering).
 In order to react when an element is changed, we use Javascript functions to loop through the data to build the table and create a customized dashboard.
 The customizations include filters with event listeners that will record the information when an element has changed and develop an interactive webpage.
 Filters can be applied in many ways.
-In this exercise, we reviewed how to display default data in the table, listen for a button click or trigger the table to update based on the user's input with a select criteria.
-Finally, we use HTML, Bootstrap and CSS to read the Javascript code and create a webpage that is easy to view, includes filters, images, and a synopsis of the topic.
+We will reviewed how to display default data in the table, listen for a button click or trigger the table to update based on the user's input with a select criteria.
+We use HTML, and CSS to read the Javascript code and create a webpage that is easy to view, includes filters, images, and a synopsis of the topic.

 ## Topic

-Are we alone in this universe?
 UFO sightings have been an obsession among many for centuries.
 Are they real or some government conspiracy?
-We have been tasked to help Dana with building a webpage in which others can access information of reported sightings and see for themselves.
+We have been tasked to help Dana with building a webpage in which others can access information of reported sightings and

+see for themselves.
 This webpage should include:

 A description or summary of the topic
 A table to display all of the information from the data source